How to Grill Peppers in Two Easy Ways

 A bell pepper is a fruit from the nightshade family.

-Related to tomatoes, chili peppers, and breadfruit, all of these nightshades are native to South America and Central America.
+Related to tomatoes, chili peppers, and breadfruit, these nightshades are native to South America and Central America.

 Sometimes called capsicums or sweet peppers, bell peppers are equally tasty cooked or raw.
 Toss some into a salad for a wonderfully cooling crunch.

-Bell peppers are loaded with vitamin C and antioxidants central to immune system health.
-They are also very low in calories, so they’re great for the waistline, too.
+Bell peppers provide vitamin C and antioxidants, boosting your immune system.
+They are also low in calories, so they’re great for the waistline, too.

 You find bell peppers in the following colors: